 Eligibility and Admission Requirements

-To be eligible for child care at the CDC, one parent must have a present affiliation with American University.
+To be eligible for childcare at the CDC, priority is given to families where one parent has a present affiliation with American University.
 The parent's primary affiliation to the university will be considered.
 All individuals are classified into one of six categories, listed below in descending priority.
 All members of the first category have priority over those in the second category, and so on.
 The affiliation must be in effect at the time of enrollment.
 If a space cannot be filled by categories I through IV, categories V and VI become effective.

 Category I - AU Students/Siblings of currently enrolled CDC students